PLSysSec/rustc-cet/README.md

 # The Rust Programming Language

+This is a modified version of rusts tooling that supports Intel CET.
+Pass the flags --cf_protection_branch and --cf_protection_return to enable IBT and shadowstack respectively.

 This is the main source code repository for [Rust].
 It contains the compiler, standard library, and documentation.